triSYCL/triSYCL/README.rst

 SYCL is a template library, so no real installation is required.

+To see how you can get started building this library, simply go to https://github.com/triSYCL/triSYCL/tree/master/doc/BUILDING.md

 There are some examples you can build however.

 See `Testing <doc/testing.rst>`_